 We have chosen to describe the widely used Scaled Agile framework (abbreviated to SAFe®) as an example of implementing Agile at scale.

-This figure shows both hybrid IT delivery models and how they relate to the other IT delivery models.
+This figure shows both hybrid IT delivery models, being the demand/supply model and the SAFe framework, and how they relate to the other IT delivery models.
+Both models are explained in depth below.